Previously Looked After Children

 - Were adopted from 'state care' outside England and Wales.
 'State care' is care provided by a public authority, a religious organisation, or any other organisation whose sole or main purpose is to benefit society

-Even though a child may be in an adoptive placement, whilst they are legally still in care they will have Personal Education Plan (PEP) meetings to review progress and discuss use of the Pupil Premium.
-At this stage, the Pupil Premium will be administered through the Virtual School of the Local council where the child was taken into care.
+A child may be in an adoptive placement and legally still be in the care of the Local Authority.
+In these circumstances the child will continue to have Personal Education Plan (PEP) meetings to review progress and discuss use of the Pupil Premium.
+At this stage, the Pupil Premium will be administered through the Virtual School of the Local Authority where the child was taken into care.

-Once the adoption order comes through, the statutory PEP meetings will stop.
-Adoptive parents can request and agree to more informal review meetings with school staff if they feel it is appropriate.
-It is helpful if these meetings are documented.Close
+Once the order (Adoption, Special Guardianship or Child Arrangement) is granted, the statutory PEP meetings will cease.
+It is often helpful and supportive if there continue to be regular opportunities to share information between home and school.
+Parents and guardians can request and agree to more informal review meetings with school staff if they feel it is appropriate.

-If you require further information or advice please email: PLAC@wiltshire.gov.uk
+If you require further information or advice email PLAC@wiltshire.gov.uk.